How to Broadcast your Church Worship Services Live Online

 Camera Difficulties

-• Non-robotic Cameras: Ideally if you have regular and capable volunteers, I would use these types of cameras.
+- Non-robotic Cameras: Ideally if you have regular and capable volunteers, I would use these types of cameras.
 They have a better picture and you can't beat being able to point the camera exactly where you want it.
-Also if something happens in another part of the building, your camera isn't attached to the ceiling.
+Also if something happens in another part of the building, your camera isn't attached to the wall or ceiling.

 3. Mixers for Live Streaming

-I won't go into setting up your mixer in this article because you most likely have something set up to amplify your speaker.
+I won't go into setting up your mixer in this article because you most likely have something set up to amplify your presenter.
 The main thing to look for in a mixer (for live streaming purposes) is what type of outputs your mixer has.
-Our current mixer doesn't have this, but most of the ones I see these days have a USB output.
-This keeps your audio digital and should not introduce any feedback or distortion.
+If your mixer has a USB output this will keep your audio digital and should not introduce any feedback or distortion.

 If your mixer does not have USB output check out the BEHRINGER Audio Interface.
 It has an XLR input and a 1/4" input.
 In the back, it has a USB cable that connects to your computer for super easy and clean audio.
 It can normally be purchased for around $30.